 - Students take courses at two beautiful universities: The University of Limerick and University College Dublin

 - On the weekends, the group makes trip to various scenic sites and cities in the region

 - KU law faculty members serve to educate and mentor students through the duration of the program

 Students will take three courses for a total of three credit hours (one credit hour per course).
 The first course will be completed during the first week of the program, and the second and third courses will be completed over the last two weeks of the program.
 More details on specific course topics can be found on the KU School of Law's Ireland page.

 Housing at the University of Limerick will be on campus.
 The campus features a number of amenities, including ATMs, laundry and dry cleaning, a bookstore and three active pubs.
-Housing during the Galway and Dublin-center excursions will be at hostels.
-Housing during the final course week will be on campus at University College Dublin.
+Housing during the Galway excursions will be at a hostel.
+Housing during the Dublin portion of the program will be on campus at Trinity College Dublin.